Everyone should begin an emergency food stockpile list because you never want to go without.

 Other Things To Stockpile For An Emergency

-When we were in our stockpiling years there were quite a few health and beauty products as well as laundry products that we kept on hand.
+When we were in our stockpiling years, we kept quite a few health and beauty products and laundry products on hand.

 After we became parents stocking up meant fewer trips to the grocery store with our baby and savings since adding diapers, wipes and bum cream to the budget.

-We ended up donating it to friends in need who gladly accepted it.
+We donated it to friends in need, who gladly accepted it.

-Again, using coupons and coupon apps is great but try to avoid stockpiling just because it’s free or near-free if it’s not a product you think you will use up before expiry.
+Again, using coupons and coupon apps is excellent but try to avoid stockpiling just because it’s free or near-free if it’s not a product you think you will use up before expiry.

-Let’s have a look at some of the items we would stockpile and continue to stockpile.
+Let’s look at some of the items we would stockpile and continue to stockpile.

 Personalize Your Stockpile Food List

-Keep in mind that this is our list and yours will differ as it should be custom to your nutritional lifestyle.
+Remember that this is our list; yours will differ as it should be custom to your nutritional lifestyle.

-Some of the items below are what we would stockpile in the past but our diet has changed where Mrs. CBB has been low-carb, keto for three years and I’m somewhere stuck in the middle.
+Some items below are what we would stockpile in the past, but our diet has changed where Mrs. CBB has been keto for three years, and I’m somewhere in the middle.

-We also bulk shop at Costco for many products when on sale especially if they are keto-friendly.
+We also bulk shop at Costco for many products on sale, especially if they are keto-friendly.

 Another thing we keep on hand in our Budget Binder is a printable spice list that we update often.

-We use lots of spices in our house so we keep doubles but not too many as they can go off quickly.
+We use many spices in our house to keep doubles, but not too many, as they can go off quickly.